Music Didn’t Transfer to New iPhone? Reasons & Fixes

 If you don't sign in with the same Apple ID on both iPhones, Apple Music can't be synced to another iPhone either.
 Follow these steps to confirm the Apple ID is signed in to your device.

 Step 1.
-On your new iPhone, go to Settings > [your name].
+Go to Settings > [your name] On your new iPhone.

 Step 2.
-In this interface, confirm whether the Apple ID is the same as the one used on your old iPhone.
+Confirm whether the Apple ID is the same as the one used on your old iPhone.

 If your iPhone storage is full, then it won't be able to hold the music transferred from your old iPhone.
 You can delete unwanted files on your new iPhone: